phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

 The `list_heads` field is an array of `head` pointers, one for each block size.
 This is implemented by using the `len()` of the `BLOCK_SIZES` slice as the array length.
-As a backup allocator for allocations larger than the largest block size we use the allocator provided by the `linked_list_allocator` as fallback.
+As a fallback allocator for allocations larger than the largest block size we use the allocator provided by the `linked_list_allocator`.
 We could also used the `LinkedListAllocator` we implemented ourselves instead, but it has the disadvantage that it does not [merge freed blocks].

 [merge freed blocks]: #merging-freed-blocks